davidtwco/veritas/zettelkasten/index.md

 1. **Bias towards adding notes:** Adding too many notes won't make the Zettelkasten less useful, so lean towards adding a note when unsure.

-For now, as structure emerges, you can start browsing the Zettelkasten from the <a0ee0e1b> note, or read more notes on the practice of Zettelkasten:
+For now, as structure emerges, the following pages might be a good place to start browsing the
+Zettelkasten:

+- <a0e27d9f>
+- <fa56558c>
+- <c79ebb27>
+- <a0ee0e1b>

+Alternatively, read more notes on the practice of Zettelkasten, shown below.

 <z:zettels?tag=zettelkasten>